John Jay (New York Historical Society)

 Through this cryptic exchange, Thomson and Jay ensure that messages which might weaken the American forces or encourage the British cause are kept within the colonial leadership.

-The document is housed in the Fred W. Smith National Library for the Study of George Washington when it opens in September 2013.
+The document is housed in the Fred W. Smith National Library for the Study of George Washington.